Scroll down the list on right of page for more

-The Tribal Environmental Department is funded by the US-EPA.
-EPA is assisting the tribe to strengthen tribal involvement in environmental protection and management.
+The General Assistance Program (GAP) provides funding to tribal environmental capacity.
+The Multimedia Specialist is a 1.0 FTE position funded by GAP.
+USEPA provides the tribe GAP funding to strengthen tribal involvement in environmental protection and management.
 Pleasant Point is identifying and responding to environmental threats and building tribal capacity to address the current and future needs and interests of the tribe and to help protect human health and the environment.

 The department provides assistance to tribal planners to help secure other funding for building tribal capacity, scientific research, environmental assessment, ecosystem restoration and management of environmental and natural resources.

 Considerable focus is to promote environmental stewardship and ecosystem recovery and restoration within the tribal homeland.
 These activities are carried out in the context of Passamaquoddy cultural values, tribal access to resources for sustenance, food sovereignty, education, appropriate technology with the goal of creating economic stability, cultural connections to the environment and healthy life.

 Provide protection of the ecosystems through cooperative efforts with the federal government partners, NGO's and others.
 Raising awareness for much needed restoration of the St Croix River watershed and aquatic species such as alewife and other traditional sea-run food fish and the free movement of fish.

 Building community capacity and public awareness through various media such as the tribal website and other platforms.

 GIS and mapping services also used in the department for planning and communication and guiding tribal decision making.

 Joint Tribal Council Decision:

 “The Tribal Chiefs are authorized to take appropriate action to open the fishway at Grand Falls for the free passage of sea-run alewife and to restore the indigenous fishery within the St. Croix River Watershed"